 The removal of a single tooth can lead to problems related to your chewing ability, problems with your jaw joint and shifting teeth, which can have a major impact on your dental health.
-To avoid these complications, our oral surgeon will be happy to discuss options for replacement of extracted teeth.
+To avoid these complications, our oral surgeons will be happy to discuss options for replacement of extracted teeth.

 THE TOOTH EXTRACTION PROCESS

-At the time of extraction, Dr. Jason Straw will use local anesthetic to numb your tooth, jawbone and gums that surround the area.
+At the time of extraction, Dr. Jason Straw or Dr. Jennifer Jones will use local anesthetic to numb your tooth, jawbone and gums that surround the area.
 During the extraction process, you may feel pressure without pain, as the anesthetic has numbed the nerves stopping the transference of pain yet the nerves that transmit pressure are not profoundly affected.
 If you do feel pain at any time during the extraction, please let us know right away.